Meadowlarke/Bibliography/Bibliography.md

 96: The voice's posibilities and thresholds.

 97: Summary and conclusions.

+##### Smith, Leo. "(M1) American Music." _The Black Perspective in Music_ 2, no. 2 (1974): 111-116.

+111: Creative vs classical music.

+-: Late 19th century and serious American music.

+112: The lack of performances of music by Joplin and Ives.

+113: duke Ellington.

+115: Thinking about the future.

+116: The future: "world music."

 ##### Snarrenberg, Robert.
 "WesterParse: A Transition-Based Dependency Parser for Simple Tonal Lines."
 2020.